 State-funded schools (primary & secondary)

-It depends on the type of finance you apply for.
-Invoice finance facilities and overdrafts are available;e for up to 3 years.
+It depends on the type of finance you had applied for.
+Invoice finance facilities and overdrafts are available for up to 3 years.
 Loans and asset finance facilities are available for up to 6 years.
 (Bear in mind that not all lenders will offer every type of finance.)

 If your business had been turned don before 31st March and you're still looking for financial support, you can apply for other kinds of finance.
 Funding Options has been chosen by the government-owned British Business Bank to help businesses find finance when they’re unsuccessful with the major banks.
 Read our guide to further loan options or speak to one of our friendly advisors today.

-Yes, they can apply as long as their business activity is operated through a business account.
-The scheme is open to sole traders, freelancers, body corporates, limited partnerships, limited liability partnerships and other legal entities.
+Yes, they were able to apply as long as their business activity was operated through a business account.
+The scheme was open to sole traders, freelancers, body corporates, limited partnerships, limited liability partnerships and other legal entities.

-You can still apply if you’re accessing other measures, however, certain payments might count towards the amount of Business Interruption Payment (BIP) you’re entitled to.
+Unfortunately, the scheme is now closed but there are still further funding options available such as Business Interruption Payment (BIP) you’re entitled to.
 BIPs are the payments the UK Government will make to cover interest and fees on your loan.

 If your question isn’t listed here, feel free to get in touch with a member of the Funding Options team for the latest information.
-Keep in mind that the CBILS is changing all the time and we’ll endeavour to make changes to our content as it evolves.
+With a panel of 120+ lenders, compare and choose the right loan for you.

 Sign up for the best of Funding Options sent straight to your inbox.